-The AMC Four Thousand Footer Club recognizes three lists:
+The AMC Four Thousand Footer Club recognizes four lists:

 For the completion of each of the above lists the Club awards certificates and patches.
 (You must be a member of the White Mountain Four Thousand Footer Club in order to be eligible for the New England Four Thousand Footer Club, and, be a member of the New England Four Thousand Footer Club in order to be eligible for the New England Hundred Highest Club.
 However, if eligible, you may join two or more clubs at the same time.)
 For guidelines and rules on climbing these peaks please see the FAQ page.

-Separate Winter Awards are given, for each of the above lists, to those who have climbed all of the peaks in official winter.
+Separate Winter Awards are given, for each of the above lists (except the Four-Season list, which includes winter, along with the three other seasons, per official equinox and solstice dates) to those who have climbed all of the peaks in official winter.
 To qualify as a winter ascent, the entire trip must begin after the hour and minute of the beginning of winter (winter solstice) and end before the hour and minute of the end of winter (vernal equinox).
 For more information on winter qualification please see the FAQ page.

 A Note About the NE100 List.
 The only list recognized by the Four Thousand Footer Club that contains true bushwhacks is the New England Hundred Highest List (NE100).
 The Club designed patches for the NE100 finishers, and, the Club maintains a list of the finishers and acknowledges new finishers with a certificate at the annual Awards Night.